EE2dev/d3-indented-tree/README.md

     * An *object* with the following properties can be used to further specify the mapping:
         * `width` specifies the width of the image (default is `10`).
         * `height` specifies the height of the image (default is `10`).
+        * `setBackground` determines if the background under the image should be fill with the background color first (e.g. in case the image has a transparant background) (default is `false`).

 With no arguments returns the callback *function* for the node images.